Cognigy/Documentation/docs/voice-gateway/references/events/overview.md

 | [USER_INPUT_TIMEOUT](USER_INPUT_TIMEOUT.md)                   | The AI Agent terminated the call because the user did not respond.                                                  |
 | [NO_ANSWER](NO_ANSWER.md)                                     | The user or recipient of the call does not answer.                                                                       |

 You can access Voice Gateway events either in the input object `input.data.event` or in the [Output Transformer](../../../ai/deploy/endpoints/transformers/output-transformer.md), with exception of the `CALL_COMPLETED` event.
-You can allow the recording of `CALL_COMPLETED` by activating the respective toggle in the [Call Events section](../../../ai/deploy/endpoint-reference/overview.md#call-events) of the Voice Gateway Endpoint configuration.
+To record `CALL_COMPLETED` by activating the respective toggle in the [Call Events section](../../../ai/deploy/endpoint-reference/overview.md#call-events) of the Voice Gateway Endpoint configuration.
 Advanced users can use these events for special purposes like [analytics](../../../ai/analyze/collecting-data.md).

 The Output Transformer is executed after processing the flow.
 For example, if you receive the `CALL_COMPLETED` event, write some metrics in the transformer via HTTP request.